carlacz/MBRT/OpenSesame-online/README.md

 bye_msg;You have finished the experiment;Has terminado el experimento;Sie haben das Experiment beendet;Vous avez terminé l'expérience;Avete terminato l'esperimento
 ```

-⚠️Do this for each of the listed `.csv` files ⚠️
+⚠️Do this for each of the listed `.csv` files!

 ### 4. Update the experiment